While it doesn’t always take much, continuing to find fun activities for 1-year olds can sometimes be a chore.

 1) Play educational games on your tablet device.

-- I know a lot of parents like to limit “screen time” for their little ones, but there are a lot of excellent educational apps today that can still be beneficial to a 1-year old child.
+- I know a lot of parents like to limit “screen time” for their little ones (which is a good thing to limit – at this age, they shouldn’t spend more than a few minutes at a time staring at a screen), but there are a lot of excellent educational apps today that can still be beneficial to a 1-year old child in short intervals.

 - Here are a few great apps for 1-year olds on the App Store (you can likely search for the same ones on Google Play if you’re on Android):